The life-saving legacy of a Digger's rescue dog

-PetRescue pup Roxy has a very important mission this Anzac Day.
-She’ll be walking alongside veteran Scott Jackman on his first march since serving in East Timor and Afghanistan.
+PetRescue pup Roxy had a very important mission on Anzac Day 2016.
+She walked alongside veteran Scott Jackman on his first march since serving in East Timor and Afghanistan.

-Having been medically discharged with debilitating back and neck injuries, major depression and post-traumatic stress disorder (PTSD), Scott is now taking this huge step on ANZAC Day, thanks to the love and support that only a furry, four-legged mate can give.
+Having been medically discharged with debilitating back and neck injuries, major depression and post-traumatic stress disorder (PTSD), Scott took this huge step on ANZAC Day, thanks to the love and support that only a furry, four-legged mate can give.

 “I never picked Roxy, she picked me.
 She’s beautiful,” Scott said, describing the first time he met with the PetRescue pup who is now training to become his service dog.